slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Faith: not wanting to know what is true." -- Friedrich Nietzsche*
-> *"It may be that our role on this planet is not to worship God but to create him." -- Arthur C. Clarke*
-> *"The laws of nature are written by the hand of God in the language of mathematics*"
--- Galileo Galilei*
-> *"Hell is empty and all the devis are here."
--- William Shakespeare*
-> *"I would rather have a mind opened by wonder than one closed by belief."
--- Gerry Spence*
+> *"I would rather have a mind opened by wonder than one closed by belief." -- Gerry Spence* -->
--->

 > *"Science without religion is lame.
 Religion without science is blind."